danilodileo/metatdenovo/docs/usage.md

 ### Samplesheet input

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use this parameter to specify its location.
-It must be a comma-separated file with 3 columns, and a header row as shown in the examples below
+It must be a comma-separated file with 3 columns, and a header row as shown in the examples below.
+The input fastq files need to have names ending with `.fastq` or `.fq`, followed by `.gz` if gzipped.

 ```csv title="samplesheet.csv"
 sample,fastq_1,fastq_2